-UIW is committed to providing a professional and collegial work and learning environment that values diversity and emphasizes the dignity, respect, and worth of every individual.
+UIW is committed to providing a professional, collegial work and learning environment that values diversity and emphasizes the dignity, respect, and worth of every individual.
 Accordingly, no form of harassment or conduct which is inappropriate and that may lead to or suggest harassment is tolerated by or against all employees, students, vendors, contractors or any other individuals engaged in activities on behalf of UIW.
-UIW prohibits any harassment, bias or prejudice on the basis of an race, color, sex, gender, sexual orientation, citizenship status, ethnicity, national origin, age, marital status, disability, genetic information, gender identity or expression, veteran status, pregnancy, religion or any other characteristics protected by law.
+UIW prohibits any harassment, bias or prejudice on the basis of a race, color, sex, gender, sexual orientation, citizenship status, ethnicity, national origin, age, marital status, disability, genetic information, gender identity or expression, veteran status, pregnancy, religion or any other characteristics protected by law.

-The entire policy is published in the UIW Employee Handbook, Chapter 9: https://my.uiw.edu/hr/employee-handbook.html
+The entire policy is published in the UIW Employee Handbook, Chapter 9.